osmcode/osmium-tool/man/osmium-getid.md

 # NAME

-osmium-getid - get objects from OSM file with given IDs
+osmium-getid - get objects from OSM file by ID

 # SYNOPSIS